Push API limits

 Security identity daily limits

-The Security identity relationships processed daily by the Push API limit is the maximum number of identity relationships that the Push API will process per day.
+There’s also a daily limit on the number of identity relationships the Push API can process.
 The total number of relationships associated with an identity is defined as the sum of all members, aliases, and granted identities appearing in the body of a request to add or update security identities or security identity aliases.
 Specifically, the total number of relationships is computed as follows:

 • When the request body implements the IdentityBody model, the total number of relationships is the sum of its number of members and wellKnowns.